ZecHub/zechub/site/guides/RaspberryPi4FullNode.md

 # Raspberry Pi 4: a *zcashd* Full node guide

-The purpose of this guide is to help educate Zcashers who are interested in running a full node on a small, inexpensive, and low-powered Raspberry Pi 4.
+The purpose of this guide is to help educate Zcashers who are interested in running a full node on a low-powered Raspberry Pi 4.

 ## What you’ll learn